orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - [ ] How to think about non-realized functions usefully.
 Say coordinates to some non-realized geometrical space.
 (Similarly: locations of information and their retrieval)
 - [ ] Type information + selection combination
 - [ ] Canonicalization/deduplication (Ignores a single ray, what if more)

-- [ ] **Modularity, Loops, Cycles**: **Important property which needs better phrasing - and current setup can't capture this nicely: In order to point out acycle, you are required to have some way of breaking that symmetry ; so any cycle has some notion of ordered/.../labelled.
-Similarly any asymmetry can be made cyclic by ignoring the order.**
-	- [ ] "Can abstractly only satisfy a loop/modular structure through another loop?
-While pattern matching?"

 ###### Function Repository
 - Breaking recursion: Local self-references, constants, orbits & Self-referential operators